troubalex/troubalex.github.io/keypress.md

 Quick'n dirty iPhone test.
 Worked.
 Nice.

 While I played with the color change on the site, I kept thinking that it felt quite bland and boring.
-Why not add some glitter?
+Let’s add some glitter!

 ## Adding a particle